mmbmf1/nps-app/README.md

 ## setup

 1. get a free api key from [nps.gov](https://www.nps.gov/subjects/developer/get-started.htm)
+2. get a free mapbox token from [mapbox.com](https://www.mapbox.com/)
-2. copy `js/config.example.js` to `js/config.js`
+3. copy `js/config.example.js` to `js/config.js`
-3. add your api key
+4. add your api keys
-4. open `index.html`
+5. open `index.html`

 ## usage

-type what you're looking for and hit search. use the advanced filters if you want to narrow down by state.
+type what you're looking for and hit search. use the advanced filters if you want to narrow down by state. click on search results to highlight markers on the map, or click markers to highlight search results.

 ## examples